Upper Canada College: Programs

 The World Affairs Conference is Canada's oldest student run conference, begun in 1983 and organized in conjunction with Branksome Hall since the late 1980s.
 Held annually, the Conference has reached over 4,000 students, 25 countries, and 65 schools around the world.
 Past speakers have included Mehdi Hasan, Ralph Nader, Stephen Lewis, Michael Ignatieff, Susan Faludi, Gwynne Dyer, Thomas Homer-Dixon, Geoffrey Hinton, Roberta Bondar, Masai Ujiri, Francisco Salgasti, Esko Aho, Edward Snowden, and Martin Luther King III, all of whom have spoken on a variety of topics including human rights, gender issues, justice, globalization, and health ethics.
-The conference has also received letters of support from both the Mayor of Toronto and the Prime Minister of Canada.

 In conjunction with other schools, UCC ran the Ontario Model Parliament (OMP), a simulation of a provincial parliament that started in 1986, when it was founded by UCC teacher Paul Bennett, and was composed of two events: an Elections Day at UCC, followed by a three-day simulation that took place in the legislative chamber at the Legislative Assembly of Ontario.
 UCC students made up the entirety of the Executive Committee that organizes and runs the model parliament, however 200 students from high schools around the province participated.
-Past Elections Day speakers have included Art Eggleton, John Tory, John Aimers, Bob Rae, and Rex Murphy.
-As of 2015, OMP has been replaced by OMUN, a Model UN conference now led by UCC students sometimes in conjunction with the Bishop Strachan School and Branksome Hall.
-OMUN hosts around 400–500 delegates annually and has multiple international delegations present.
-UCC hosts 50–100 clubs (depending on the term), with Model UN, DECA, and Medical Society being among the most popular.

 Edward Snowden speaking to students at the 2015 World Affairs Conference, a student-run conference at UCC.

 The UCC Green School is an environmental organization composed of student, teachers, and faculty, through which UCC has planted and maintained an educational organic garden, reduced landfill waste and water consumption, and implemented a program of purchasing renewable resources for renovations.
 The Green School has won awards from the City of Toronto and the National Audubon Society.